 And we wanted the aperture to be at F2.So it’s really crispy and there’s that nice blurry background.
 Well, the problem is, if we are shooting in 30 frames a second then that means our shutter needs to be at 60.

 Therefore, there’s gonna be too much light, period.

 We’re gonna out the ISO as low as it goes.
 You know, the aperture’s wide open and that is a ton of light.
 So what do you do?

 Well, you put sunglasses on your lens.
 You put and filter on.
 And so I got a 52-millimeter and filter and I have a couple of stepper rings.

 So that’ll work with the lenses that I travel with.
 The Canon EFM 22 millimeter, it says that it takes 43mm threads.
 So I take my 43 mm adaptor here, I can screw that on.

-And that will allow this nd filter to fit right on the end of this lens.
+And that will allow this and filter to fit right at the end of this lens.
 And now I’m good to shoot and get that really really crispy, blurry background.
 While having that nd filter on there.